KIT-ISAS/RTCF/README.md

 - output port: publisher
 - connection: topic

-In the following, the basic concepts of the RTCF, that are required for component development and deployment, are introduced.
+In the following, the basic concepts of the RTCF, which are required for component development and deployment, are introduced.
 Furthermore, it is highly recommended to have a look at the code in the [rtcf_examples-package](rtcf_examples/).

 ### Components